LaneGarner/JS211_TowersOfHanoi/README.md

   * where from?
   * Where to?
     * Is it a legal move? —is last index of new array less than .pop value?
-1. Check for win… is last array === to length of first array was at beginning?
+1. giCheck for win… is last array === to length of first array was at beginning?